badoo/techblog/_posts/2015-06-22-lets-build-freehand-drawing-in-ios-part-2.markdown

 }
 {% endhighlight %}

-And directly from our `drawLine` and `drawPoint` methods we can create our first commands.
+We can now create our first commands directly from our `drawLine` and `drawPoint` methods.
 To draw a line we need two points, the width, color, and a context from the canvas:

 {% highlight swift %}